KentoNishi/torch-mutable-modules/readme.md

 optimizer.step()
 ```

-This library provides a way to easily convert PyTorch modules into mutable modules with the `convert_to_mutable_module` function and the `@mutable_module` decorator.
+This library provides a way to easily convert PyTorch modules into mutable modules with the `to_mutable_module` function.

 ## Installation
 You can install `torch-mutable-modules` from [PyPI](https://pypi.org/project/torch-mutable-modules/).